Skip to main content

 COURSE STRUCTURE

-The Nationally Accredited Mediator Training Program consists of five days of an intensive workshop conducted via video conferencing and preparatory reading material.
+The Nationally Accredited Mediator Training Program consists of five days of an intensive workshop conducted via video conferencing and preparatory reading material and online interactive activities, to be completed prior to the workshop.
+You will also need to complete written activities post workshop.
 You’ll learn through role-play and practice – while being guided by accredited mediation professionals.

 During your training, you’ll learn the fundamental principles of mediation, including impartiality and confidentiality, as well as a range of conflict resolution and negotiation strategies.
 You’ll also explore the ethical standards and legal frameworks integral to mediation.